App-Analysis/scala-appanalyzer/README.md

 - For the Samsung Galaxy A13 after rooting
     - if your phone is annoying with a popup for carrier configuration removing the CID manager helped.
-- to check if the framework is working with your set-up, run `./aa.sh android_device <path-to-a-random-apk> functionalityCheck`
+- to check if the framework is working with your set-up, run `./aa.sh android_device run functionalityCheck`

 ### 2. Traffic Collection